umstek/tetragon/README.md

    >
    > Fine tuning for a release: `release`.
    >
-   > Please be kind enough not to use the `master` branch unless required.
+   > Please do not use the `master` branch unless required.
    >
    >     git checkout <branch-name>
 6. Read [The Symfony Book](http://symfony.com/doc/current/book/index.html).